 Achieving true institutional and cultural change often takes longer than leaders think it will.
 Measuring progress toward outcomes, and reporting on that progress, provides an important mechanism to gain momentum by recognizing incremental progress as well as to provide data on whether the activity is leading to the desired outcomes, or if leaders should consider a change in direction.

-As we continue this conversation, we have also invited a number of former officials to be part of the dialog by answering the question, “The new administration has established a robust policy agenda.
+We have also invited a number of former officials to be part of the dialog by answering the question, “The new administration has established a robust policy agenda.
 As an experienced federal leader, what are your recommendations for what they can do to successfully implement their direction?”
 We are excited about the depth and breadth of the response.
-We will publish responses on this page as we report on the practical steps that the Biden administration can take to bring lasting, influential change.